EliBrank/atlas-web-development/html_advanced/README.md

   - How to create an HTML page from a wireframe
   - What is a markup language
   - What is the DOM
-  - What is an element/tag, and what is their purpose
+  - What is an element/tag, and what is its purpose
   - What is an attribute